rwitz3/Rwithik_Das_K/README.md

 ---

 ## 🚀 SUMMARY
-A Physics researcher with a keen interest in integrating technology and a solid scientific background.
-Trained in Computational techniques and material characterization.
+_Physics researcher with a keen interest in integrating technology and a solid scientific background.
+Trained in computational techniques and material characterization.
 Self-motivated, dedicated, and adaptable in research practices.
-Being a quick and enthusiastic learner, I am eager to accept challenges even those extending beyond the core physics into interdisciplinary filed.
+As a quick and enthusiastic learner, I embrace challenges extending beyond core physics into interdisciplinary fields._

 ---

 ## 🛠️ TECHNICAL SKILLS